A quick tutorial to show you how to read ePub books in Ubuntu or any other Linux distribution.

 Using FBReader in Ubuntu

-Once you have installed FBReader, open Unity Dash and search for FBReader.
+Once you have installed FBReader, search for FBReader in the menu.
 You’ll be surprised to find E-book reader instead of FBReader here but that’s the way it is.
 Once installed, FBReader will be visible as E-Book reader everywhere.

 Now, how to open the ePub with E-Book reader?
 There are two ways, first is that you open E-Book reader first and then open the file in it.
 You can choose to drang and drop in Unity which is not that user friendly.